 Experts to study HFT impact on market quality and integrity

-TORONTO, May 27, 2014 /CNW/ - The Investment Industry Regulatory Organization of Canada (IIROC) today announced the selection of a third project team to assess the impact of high frequency trading (HFT) and related activity on Canadian equity markets as part of the final phase of its HFT Study.
+TORONTO, Oct.
+17, 2014 /CNW/ - The Investment Industry Regulatory Organization of Canada (IIROC) today announced the selection of the fourth and final project team to assess the impact of high frequency trading (HFT) and related activity on Canadian equity markets as part of the last phase of its HFT Study.

-"We believe it's important to address identified regulatory concerns relating to HFT using empirical data and objective study to better understand its impact on market integrity and quality, as well as overall investor confidence," said Susan Wolburgh Jenah, IIROC President and Chief Executive Officer.
+"We are using empirical data and objective study to better understand the impact of HFT on market integrity and quality, as well as overall investor confidence," said Wendy Rudd, IIROC Senior Vice President, Market Regulation.
 "This research, combined with IIROC's ongoing work, will help to inform any further policy making or regulatory interventions."

 Background on Project Team

-- Harry G. Guthmann Professor of Finance at the Kellogg School of Management, Northwestern University
+- Visiting Professor of Finance at Copenhagen Business School

 - Recent publications: